Document management system

-A document management system (DMS) is usually a computerized system used to store, share, track and manage files or documents.
-Some systems include history tracking where a log of the various versions created and modified by different users is recorded.
+A document management system (DMS) is a computerized system used to store, share, track and manage electronic files or documents.
+Some systems include version and revision tracking, where a history of the various versions created and modified by different users is recorded and stored.
 The term has some overlap with the concepts of content management systems.
-It is often viewed as a component of enterprise content management (ECM) systems and related to digital asset management, document imaging, workflow systems and records management systems.
+It is often viewed as a component of enterprise content management (ECM) and is related to product data management (PDM) systems, digital asset management, document imaging, workflow systems and records management systems.